 Skipping forward to the 21st century, we see the rise and fall of Vine, a short-form video-sharing app that was the source for many memes at its peak but eventually declined due to other platforms.

-Saturation: Vine competed in an already saturated market.
-Instagram, Snapchat, and YouTube were the preeminent names in its category, and Vine soon started to decline in use.
+- Saturation: Vine competed in an already saturated market.
+Instagram, Snapchat, and YouTube were the pre-eminent names in their category, and Vine soon started to decline in use.

 3. Cable TV